Choosing the right Web Host matters

 Marketing Tools: Google AdWords Credit – $50, Yahoo!
 Search Marketing Credit – $25, Facebook Ads Credit – $50 etc.

-These are ad credits for advertising your website.
-They are great bargains if it is included.
+These are advertising credits that may be used to promote your website.
+They are fantastic deals if it is included in the price.

 10. Web hosting tips for good SEO